setmy-info/java-low-io/src/site/markdown/DISCUSS.md

 - Do you see value in such a project?
 - Does this project align with ASF's ecosystem and goals?
-- Is it potential AFS software?
+- Is it potential ASF software?
 - Are there existing projects or initiatives that we should consider or learn from?

 Looking ahead: